yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 import styled, { css } from 'styled-components';
 ```

-We will utilze `useState` React Hook, as well as `styled` and the `css` function from `styled-components`.
+We will utilze the `useState` React Hook, as well as `styled` and the `css` helper from `styled-components`.

 ## Create your components

-Next, let's create our first components:
+Next, let's create our components:

 ```jsx
 const Card = styled.div`